This post is sponsored by MyBite Vitamins, whose mission is to help your body, mind and taste buds feel healthy and happy.

 photo: Matthew Henry via Burst

-19. Diffuse and use essential oils.
+20. Diffuse and use essential oils.
 Breathe it in, mama.
 It’s nearly effortless to incorporate essential oils into your daily routine.
 Essential oils can aid in relieving everything from a headache to a bad mood.
 Diffuse essential oils in your home or take a soak in an essential oil bath.
 You’ll find an oil for nearly every purpose and to relieve a multitude of ailments.
-They are truly a wonderful addition to every day life.
+They are truly a wonderful addition to everyday life.

-20. Put the kids to bed earlier for better health.
+21. Put the kids to bed earlier for better health.
 This is a win-win!
 Kids who get more sleep AND their moms are healthier thanks to an earlier bedtime.
-Finish those night-night stories and those last drinks of water so you get some much deserved R&R once the littles are tucked in.
+Finish those night-night stories and those last drinks of water so you get some much-deserved R&R once the littles are tucked in.

 Feature photo courtesy Pexels.